Variable binding and substitution for (nameless) dummies: Mechanised proofs

 We also provide the classical definition of unary substitution (\verb|SUBST1|, as found e.g., in~\cite{Huet}) and then show how the latter is an instance of the former (\verb|SUBST1_EQ_SUBST|).
 As shown by other authors \cite{DBLP:conf/popl/AbadiCCL90,DBLP:conf/cpp/SchaferST15}, reasoning on parallel substitution can be significantly easier.
 Here for instance, we prove the associativity of unary substitution in a few lines (\verb|SUBST1_SUBST1|) by reducing to parallel substitution.
 In contrast, proving the same result directly for unary substitution is less intuitive: the mere statement of the property to be proved by induction is tricky to devise.

 Next, we introduce the category of De Bruijn monads (\verb|MONAD|, \verb|MONAD_MOR|) and their associated modules (\verb|MODULE|, \verb|MODULE_MOR|).
-Our Definition~\ref{def:dbmonad} presents De Bruijn monads using a set-theoretic style, hence as a triple constituted by a set, an associative substitution operator and a two-side identity.
-In HOL, this is translated into a type \verb|`:A`| together with a substitution operation \verb|`op:(num->A)->A->A`| and a unit \verb|`e:num->A`|.\footnote{We warn the reader that in this code \text{op} is used for substitution operation and should not be confused with the operations of the syntax $o\in O$ of the previous sections.} However, the unit is uniquely determined by the substitution operator and it is denoted \verb|`UNIT op`| in our implementation.
+Our Definition~\ref{def:dbmonad} presents De Bruijn monads as triples consisting of a set, an associative substitution operator and a two-sided unit.
+In HOL, this is implemented as a type \verb|`:A`| together with a substitution operation \verb|`op:(num->A)->A->A`| and a unit \verb|`e:num->A`|.\footnote{We warn the reader that in this code \text{op} is used for substitution operation and should not be confused with the operations of the syntax $o\in O$ of the previous sections.} However, the unit is uniquely determined by the substitution operator and it is denoted \verb|`UNIT op`| in our implementation.
 Moreover, the type \verb|`:A`| is automatically inferred.
-Thus, we simply identify a De Bruijn monad by its substitution operator, that is, we write \verb|`op IN MONAD`| to indicate that \verb|`op`| is (the substitution operator of) a monad
+Thus, we simply identify a De Bruijn monad by its substitution operator, that is, we write \verb|`op IN MONAD`| to indicate that \verb|`op`| is (the substitution operator of) a monad.

-The set of morphisms between two De Bruijn monads \verb|`op1`| and \verb|`op2`| is then defined as follows
+The set of morphisms between two De Bruijn monads \verb|`op1`| and \verb|`op2`| is then defined as follows.

 Modules are implemented using a similar style.
 We implemented the constructions on modules needed for interpreting binding signatures: product (\verb|MPROD|) and derivation (\verb|DMOP|).